A new proof of Friedman's second eigenvalue Theorem and its extension to random lifts: Proof of Theorem

 We now have our second encoding.
 We can reconstruct $\gamma$ from the starting marks, the positions of the long cycling and the short cycling times and their marks.
-For each $i$, there are at most $1$ short cycling time and $ \chi-1$ long cycling times.
-There are at most $ k ^{2m \chi}$ ways to position them.
-There are at most $d ( d s ) ^2 = d^3 s^2 $ different possible marks for a long cycling time and $d s ( d s ) ^2 k = d^3 s^3 k$ marks for a short cycling time.
-Finally, there are $d (ds) = d^2 s$ possibilities for a starting mark.
+For each $i$, there are at most $1$ short cycling time and $g-1$ long cycling times.
+There are at most $ \ell ^{2m g}$ ways to position them.
+The number of distinct half-edges $\gamma_{i,t}$ in $\gamma$ is at most $h = 4 \ell m$.
+There are at most $h ^2$ different possible marks for a long cycling time and $ s h ^2 \ell$ marks for a short cycling time.
+Finally, there are $h$ possibilities for a starting mark.
 We deduce that

-Using $s \leq 2km$, the last expression is generously bounded by the statement of the lemma. \end{proof}
+Using $s \leq 2\ell m$, the last expression is generously bounded by the statement of the lemma. \end{proof}

-For $\gamma \in W_{k,m}$, the average contribution of $\gamma$ in \eqref{eq:trDeltak2} is
+For $\gamma \in W_{\ell,m}$, the average contribution of $\gamma$ in \eqref{eq:trDeltak2} is